Sakrac/x65/README.md

 ### Linking

-In order to manage more complex projects linking multiple assembled object files is desirable. x65 implements this by saving the state of the assembler as an 'object' file that can be appended into the assembling of another source file with the [INCOBJ](#incobj) directive.
-To control the final layout of code and data a [SECTION](#section) directive can be used to specify the kind of data that is declared.
-As a result of the custom object file, fixed address sections (ORG) can be declared within x65 object files. x65 does not support any other type of object file, and the x65 object file format may change throughout development of x65.
-Go [here](../../wiki/linking) for more details about [linking](../../wiki/linking).
+In order to manage more complex projects linking multiple assembled object files is desirable and x65 builds object files that can be included in a final linking step.
+Simply build code with or without a fixed address and the -obj filename.x65 command line argument, then use INCOBJ filename.x65 in a final linking source.
+The linking source can be assigned a fixed address for most targets or exported as a relocatable executable for Apple II GS.

+### Relocatable executable

+For Apple II GS OS executable.
+This output requires 65816 instructions to handle the larger memory and the entry point for code needs to be implemented correctly.
+Using the -mrg option merges all sections together so that 16 bit addressing is safe, otherwise different code or data segments could be loaded in different banks and 3 byte referencing is required.
+An important note is that I have not been significantly exposed to Apple II GS or 65816 so this feature is only guaranteed as far as being able to ensure the correctness without actually building a running piece of code.

 ### Comments